 Planning your study hours

-The NEBOSH General Certificate will take around 113 hours of study.
-This is broken down it 68 taught hours, 40 self-study hours and 5 exam hours.
+The NEBOSH General Certificate will take between 80-120 hours of study.
+This is broken down into taught hours, self-study hours and exam hours.

 As an online learner, you’ll find everything you need to fulfil the recommended study hours within the online learning platform.
 It’ll have learning materials and course content, as well as extensive resources so you can immerse yourself in research.